 Independent Travel: Use your free weekends to explore Costa Rica’s many attractions.
 There will be a travel coordinator at ICLC to assist you with travel plans.
 Student favorites include Monteverde Cloud Forest Reserve, Jaco Beach and the Caribbean coast, visits to rainforests and butterfly farms, day-trips to San Jose to visit the MADC art museum, the National Museum, the La Salle Museum of Natural Sciences, and a train ride to Puntarenas, among other destinations.

 You will live in homestays with a local Costa Rican family.
 You will have a private, furnished room and 2 meals per day, breakfast and dinner.
-Homestays are located within a 30 minute bus ride from ICLC.
-You are encouraged to interact with homestay families as much as possible to facilitate learning the Spanish language and culture, and to get to know the host family.
+Homestays are located within a 30-minute bus ride from ICLC.
+Laundry service is included, You are encouraged to interact with homestay families as much as possible to facilitate learning the Spanish language and culture, and to get to know the host family.
 You are expected to respect the norms and customs of your host family.

 Learn more about host families here.

 Learn more about Alajuela our partner provider here.

 How to get to ICLC from the host family: